Terry McLaurin Player Prop Bets for NFL Week 10 | Washington vs. Tampa Bay 11/14/2021

 Matchup vs. Tampa Bay

-- McLaurin had 75 receiving yards per game in one career matchup against the Buccaneers, 5.5 more than his receiving yards prop bet over/under for Sunday's game (69.5).
+- McLaurin racked up 75 receiving yards in his lone career matchup against the Buccaneers, 5.5 more than his over/under in Sunday's game.

-- McLaurin did not have a touchdown catch in that outing against the Buccaneers.
+- McLaurin did not have a touchdown catch in that game against the Buccaneers.

-- The Buccaneers have the NFL's 19th-ranked pass defense this season, yielding 269.4 yards per game through the air.
+- This week McLaurin will face the NFL's 19th-ranked pass defense (269.4 yards allowed per game).

-- The Buccaneers' defense is 21st in the league, allowing 2.0 passing touchdowns per game.
+- The Buccaneers' defense is 21st in the NFL, allowing 2.0 passing touchdowns per game.

 Recent Performances

-- Against the Broncos in Week 8, McLaurin was targeted seven times and picked up 23 yards on three receptions.
+- In his Week 8 matchup with the Broncos, McLaurin caught three passes for 23 yards while being targeted seven times.

-- Over his last three outings, McLaurin's 14 catches are good enough for 173 yards (57.7 ypg) and one touchdown.
-He's been targeted 27 times.
+- McLaurin's stat line over his last three games includes 14 grabs for 173 yards and one touchdown.
+He put up 57.7 yards per game, and was targeted 27 times.

 McLaurin's Washington Teammates